5T33Z0/Clover-Crate/Graphics/README.md

 For computers with UEFI-only BIOS, there is no Vbios on the legacy address.
 Let's put it on file and wait for new solutions…

 ## NVCAP
 This parameter is for Nvidia video cards and configures types and usage of video ports.
 This line has 40 hexadecimal digits in capital letters.
+For more info on how to calculate NVCAP value you can follow [**this guide**](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/nvidia-patching/#nvcap) by Dortania.

 ## NvidiaGeneric
 If enabled, then instead of the name "Gigabyte Geforce 7300LE", "NVIDIA Geforce 7300LE" will be used.